-One of the main reasons companies choose to enter into administration is to benefit from the moratorium, which is triggered automatically as soon as an application to the court for an administration order is made.
 The moratorium has the effect of pausing all insolvency proceedings and legal processes that are being taken against the company in question.
 It also means no other legal processes can be commenced without the consent of the administrator or permission of the court.

 In most circumstances, this will lead to winding up petitions against the company being dismissed.
 This gives the company the breathing space it needs and allows the insolvency practitioner to plan a rescue or restructure without having to deal with constant creditor pressure.

 Interim and Permanent

 The initial application to the court for an administration triggers what is known as an interim moratorium.
 This has the effect of freezing the rights of creditors to bring insolvency proceedings and other legal processes against the company.
 However, the rights of the creditor remain, they are just temporarily stayed.